redox-os/website/content/news/this-month-250831.md

 - (relibc) Wildan Mubarok implemented the `getnameinfo()`, `getaddrinfo()`, `sem_timedwait()`, and `sem_clockwait()` functions
 - (relibc) Wildan Mubarok fixed the `trace` feature
 - (relibc) Darley Barreto enabled some tests for Redox
-- (relibc) Ron Williams increased the POSIX signals compliance
+- (relibc) Ron Williams added a few constants to allow some POSIX Signals tests to pass
 - (relibc) Jeremy Soller implemented some additional basic types to improve compatibility
 - (relibc) Jeremy Soller fixed a typo that was causing the `connect()` function to fail